Toloka/docs/en/toloka-kit/recipes/create-project.md

 task_spec = toloka.project.task_spec.[TaskSpec](*TaskSpec)(
     # The input data contains URLs to the images you want to label.
     input_spec = {'image': toloka.project.field_spec.[UrlSpec](*UrlSpec)()},
-    # The output data contains the 'result' filed with received color values.
+    # The output data contains the 'result' filled with received color values.
     output_spec = {'result': toloka.project.field_spec.[StringSpec](*StringSpec)()},
     # The task interface is created using the HTML/JS/CSS editor.
 You can select Toloka Template Builder instead if you want.
     view_spec = toloka.project.[ClassicViewSpec](*ClassicViewSpec)(